 • Create a unified voice for the marketing of the Corridor

-• Increase awareness and education on the history and culture of the Corridor
+• Increase awareness and bolster education in regards to the history and culture of the Corridor

-• Increase visitor services, experience opportunities and volumes
+• Increase visitor services, expand experience opportunities and boost tourism volumes

-• Help to preserve historic buildings/artifacts for future visitors and generations
+• Help to preserve historic buildings/artifacts for today’s visitors and for future generations

-• Provide a platform for local residents to support the Parks
+• Provide a platform whereby local residents can better support “their” Parks

 These are membership driven organizations funded through membership fees, donations, corporate sponsors and grants.
 Your participation is greatly appreciated.